 Apparently, there is no current cure for Duchenne Muscular Dystrophy (DMD) and symptom-based multidisciplinary management of the disease have only enabled an improved level of survival and reduction in the symptoms without focusing on treating the root cause, i.e., muscle damage.
 At this point, stem cell therapy or regenerative medicine comes to the rescue.

 Stem cells have the capacity to differentiate into any type of body cell lineage and also undergo self regeneration in case of proliferating their own pool.
 Stem cell therapy has a promising potential to repair the damaged body tissues and regenerate new healthy tissues.
 Thus stem cell therapy, in case of DMD, can transmit progressive muscle proteins and function in the restoration of stem cell pool in the tissue microenvironment besides immunomodulation and optimized vascularization.
 In this way, stem cell therapy might prove to be the best clinical approach to treat DMD as regenerative cell therapy for muscular dystrophy plays major role in tissue remodeling, inflammation reduction and mitigating cell death.

-Autologous cell therapy at Duchenne muscular dystrophy treatment centers in India, like Advancells, not only reduces the patient’s DMD symptoms and clinical presentation but also cures muscle wastage and restores muscle functioning, besides enhancing balance and stamina of the body.
+Autologous cell therapy at Duchenne muscular dystrophy treatment centers in India, like Advancells, not only reduces the patient’s DMD symptoms and clinical presentation and can also stabilize muscle functioning, besides enhancing balance and stamina of the body.